-- Collaborative planning with coaches or admin weekly.
-We use the 3-5 Grades Unit Assessment Data, ORFs, DIBELS, progress monitoring etc.to create Lesson Plans that all teachers are accountable to uphold and follow based on data-driven decisions and standards-based instruction - During small group instruction, teachers are creating groups based on student needs and areas of progress and opportunities for growth - Coaches/Teachers review monthly i-Ready pass rates, minutes and unit assessments per class and students track progress - Teachers are continuing or beginning the use of data notebooks, where students are owning their individual data and understand the why - Differentiated groups occurring daily and switched as needed-pushing rigor as needed for those who are ready - Beginning Science Weekly Readers with fifth grade students to enrich science curriculum and ELA strategies - Impact review data is being used to monitor for fidelity and accountability what is occurring during instruction - Coaching cycles are revisited and monitored to analyze effectiveness and evaluate need - Tier 2 groups began in October, reviewed in December, and are being examined through January and February.
-Groups have been changed based on data.
-Tier 3 groups also occur daily based on threshold numbers given by district at beginning of the school year. iReady data analysis training supports the learning pathways to target specific instruction for all students - Administration, coach, intervention teacher, and teachers reorganized our Rtl groups for reading/math in January using unit assessments, iReady, and DIBELs.
-For the students who are not making growth, teachers are strategically creating interventions during Tier 1 that are specific and implemented to maximize their learning. - We will also continue with our A2 interventions targeting math instruction in the morning before school begins and started a science morning program for those not in A2
+- Collaborative planning with coach and/or admin monthly.
+We use the 3-5 Grades Unit Assessment Data, ORFs, DIBELS, progress monitoring etc.to create lesson plans that all teachers are accountable to uphold and follow based on data-driven decisions and standards-based instruction. - During small group instruction, teachers are creating groups based on student needs and areas of progress and opportunities for growth. - Coaches/Teachers review monthly i-Ready pass rates, minutes and unit assessments per class and students track progress - Teachers are continuing the use of data notebooks, where students are owning their individual data and understand the why Final iReady diagnostic showed growth!

+Overall Placement (i)

+Overall Placement (i)

+- Differentiated groups occurring daily and switched as needed-pushing rigor as needed for those who are ready - Science Weekly Readers still being utilized with fifth grade students to enrich science curriculum and ELA strategies - Impact review data is being used to monitor for fidelity and accountability what is occurring during instruction - Coaching cycles are revisited and monitored to analyze effectiveness and evaluate need